 <a href="http://example.com"> <img src="myimage.jpg" alt="Alternate text"> </a>

 Anchor links can also wrap images as well as text.
-In fact anything we wrap a
+In fact, anything we

 <a> around becomes a clickable linked item.